-What does it take to become the kind of person who launches movements?
-Last week I wrote about twelve important characteristics we must develop in our lives.
+What does it take to become the kind of person who multiplies disciples?
+Recently, I wrote about twelve important characteristics we must develop in our lives if we want to be multipliers and launch movements.
 Becoming the kind of person who is bold and faithful in their witness was #2 on my list.
 For some, this is incredibly obvious.
 For others, it’s uncomfortable and difficult.

 You may be more gifted in training or coaching than in evangelism.
-Anyone seeking to launch a movement, however, must develop a lifestyle of bold and faithful witness.
+That would definitely be true of me!
+Anyone seeking to catalyze a movement, however, must intentionally work to develop a lifestyle of bold and faithful witness.
 We can not coach others in something not active in our own lives.
 This doesn’t mean this has to be your primary gift.
 You’ll be far more effective, though, if it becomes your regular practice.

 When is the last time you shared a testimony (your story) or had a spiritual conversation with a non-believer?
 Who are you actively pursuing a relationship with who doesn’t know Jesus yet?